thepaqui/42_so_long/README.md

 ✅ MAKE A BETTER README 😜
 ⏳ MAKE BONUS TEXTURES
 ⏳ MAKE ENEMIES TEXTURES
+❌ IMPLEMENT BACKGROUND (AND CHECK IF EMPTY TO OPTIMIZE)
+❌ MAKE BASIC_BONUS TEXTURE PACK FOR COMPATIBILITY
 ❌ MAKE ENEMIES MOVEMENT
 ❌ MAKE THE PLAYER DIE ON CONTACT WITH AN ENEMY
 ❌ MAKE ENEMIES KILLABLE WITH PROJECTILES
-❌ TURN CANVAS TEXTURE INTO A SPRITESHEET
+❌ TURN CANVAS TEXTURE INTO A SPRITESHEET (?)
 ❌ USE CANVAS SPRITESHEET FOR ENDING
 ❌ ADD MUSIC AND SOUND EFFECTS
 ❌ TEST ALL MAPS WITH NON-BONUS VERSION (COIN AND MOVE COUNTER ESPECIALLY)